FSOCO: The Formula Student Objects in Context Dataset: Toolset

 \section{Toolset}

-The FSOCO Tools CLI facilitates preparing a contributor's dataset to be added to the project.
+The FSOCO Tools \ac{CLI} facilitates preparing a contributor's dataset to be added to the project.
 It is a small, extensible tool for data manipulation and analysis that is based on Click\footnote{\tt \href{https://click.palletsprojects.com/en/7.x/}{click.palletsprojects.com}} to combine scripts into a uniform package.
-The source code is available in our public GitHub repository and can be easily extended.
+The source code is available in our public GitHub repository\footnote{\tt \href{https://github.com/fsoco/fsoco-devkit}{github.com/fsoco/fsoco-devkit}} and can be easily extended.